 The nominal distance from the edge of the platform to the the centre of the track is 1700mm, with a tolerance in the management phase of -50/+35mm.
 The following applies to platforms that have not yet been adjusted: In practice, platform heights may range from a minimum of 500mm to a maximum of 1000mm +top of rail.
 Situations exist where the distance from the edge of the platform to the centre of the track ranges from a minimum of 1650mm to a maximum of 1900mm.
 The gradient of the platform does not, in principle, exceed 2.5% (1:400).
 It may, in incidental cases, rise to a maximum of 12% owing to spatial restrictions.
 In case of horizontal curves at platforms, ProRail applies a horizontal curve radius that generally is not smaller than R=1000m.
 Curve radii smaller than 250m occur in incidental cases owing to spatial restrictions.
 In case of vertical curves at platforms, ProRail applies a vertical curve radius that generally is larger than R=15,000m.
 Curve radii up to R = 2500m may occur owing to spatial restrictions.
-Higher passing speeds than 160 kr n/h are not permitted along passenger platforms. engths is provided in Appendix 19 Platform ective platform length per station, per platform vailable for consultation on the Logistics Portal.
-3.1.3 Planned changes endix 10 Infrastructure projects and studies.
-4. User charges The charge per stop for the Platform se stop is made and amounts to: Station class rvice depends on the station class where the Charge (per stop) Stop € 0.09 Basic € 0.09 Plus € 0.79 Information regarding the user charge Mega € 1.21 4.1 Cathedral € 2.28 The volume of use, the number of stops, is determined on the basis of actual use.
-The classification into 5 station categories (stop, basic, plus, mega, cathedral) is provided in Appendix 25 and is based on the estimated numbers of (dis)embarking ar transferring passengers, with the threshold values <1000 / 10,000 / 25,000 / 75,000 / >75,000 (dis)embarking and transferring passengers per day.
-In setting the charge, the number of stops for every train for which a passenger train running characteristic is entered is determined on the basis of the Departure and Sho Stop activities in the ProRail traffic control systems.
+Higher passing speeds than 160 km/h are not permitted along passenger platforms.
+A general list of effective platform lengths is provided in Appendix 19 Platform lengths, a detailed statement of effective platform length per station, per platform 3.1.3 Planned changes available for consultation on the Logistics Portal.
+3.1.3 rianneu changes The planned changes are stated in App 4.
+User charges endix 10 Infrastructure projects and studies. stop is made and amounts to: Station class Charge (per stop) Stop € 0.09 Basic € 0.36 Information regarding Plus € 0.87 , , Mega € 1.33 4.1 the user charge Cathedral € 2.52 The volume of use, the number of stops, is determined on the basis of actuments of classification into 5 station categories (stop, basic, plus, mega, cathed provided in Appendix 25 and is based on the estimated numbers of (dis)entransferring passengers, with the threshold values <1000 / 10,000 / 25,000 >75,000 (dis)embarking and transferring passengers per day.
+In setting the charge, the number of stops for every train for which a passe running characteristic is entered is determined on the basis of the Departuments of Stop activities in the ProRail traffic control systems.
 4.2 Information regarding the discount on the user charge Exemption scheme Enschede - Enschede Grens Use of the Platforms service for trains on the Enschede-Enschede Grens (direction Gronau) route section will, due to the absence of recording traffic control systems, be settled on planning basis.
 To compensate for any kilometres not run, 98.5% of the scheduled stops are invoiced.
-5. User conditions Using that have a valid Access Assessed Users of the service are railway underta kings that have a valid Access Agreement.
+5. User conditions Users of the service are railway underta akings that have a valid Access Agreement.
 5.1 Legal requirements Railway undertakings are notified that the text on access control facilities in section 7.3.2.2.1 relates to access or departure by service personnel of the railway infrastructure via stations and platforms.
 5.2 Technical requirements made of railway vehicles See Chapter 3 of the Network Statement.
 5.3 Independent use Railway undertakings can make independent use of this service.
-0.1 6.
-Capacity request 6.1 6.1 Access request Access to the platforms is agreed in the Access Agreement.
+6. Capacity request 6.1 Access request Access to the platforms is agreed in the Access Agreement.